1996 United States presidential election in Alaska

 The 1996 United States presidential election in Alaska took place on November 7, 1996, as part of the 1996 United States presidential election.
 Voters chose representatives, or electors to the Electoral College, who voted for president and vice president.

 Alaska was won by Senator Bob Dole (R-KS), with Dole winning 50.80% to 33.27% over President Bill Clinton (D) by a margin of 17.53%.
 Billionaire businessman Ross Perot (Reform-TX) finished in third, with 10.9% of the popular vote.

 With 50.8% of the popular vote, Alaska proved to be Dole's fifth strongest state in the 1996 election after Utah, Kansas, Nebraska and Idaho.

+Among white voters, 50% supported Dole, while 34% supported Clinton.
+12% supported Perot.